 If you wish to see the ownership transferred early, for peace of mind and to contribute more meaningfully to a long-term management plan for the land, then you could consider donating the land and retaining a life estate interest.
-A life estate allows you to occupy and/or use the land until the end of your lifetime, but title would transfer to Island Nature Trust right away, rather than at the time of your passing.
-If you find it increasingly difficult to manage the land on your own, this option allows you to divest some of those management responsibilities while continuing to enjoy using the land.
+A life estate allows you to occupy and/or use the land as you wish until the end of your lifetime, but title would transfer to Island Nature Trust right away, rather than at the time of your passing.
+If you find it increasingly difficult to manage the land on your own, this option allows you to divest some of those management responsibilities while continuing to enjoy using the land as you always have.